Counterargument on Graham's Hierarchy of Disagreement

 This is a common misconception.
 It is argued that the Einstein equivalence theorem guarantees that nothing special will happen at the event horizon.
 Einstein argued that locked in a spaceship falling towards the earth - free fall - the occupants would not be able to detect any difference by any local physical experiment, between this and to being in space, far from all gravitational effects.
 We do of course have to add that this is without looking through the window, and before hitting the ground, and only for a sufficiently large gravitating body so that tidal effects can be ignored.

 At the same time, we are expected to accept that once having crossed the event horizon of a black hole, nothing can ever escape.

 These two statements are clearly incompatible.
 We could obviously devise an experiment in which objects are fired back out of the black hole and observing that they fail to leave as they had been doing prior to crossing the event horizon.

 The Riemann manifold cannot include an infinity

 This is true.
 The Riemann manifold is made of points drawn from real numbers and infinity is not one of those.
 To me, this does seem a little like a cop-out.
 We do not know how to deal with infinity, so we will not include it.
-However, that is not the sort of answer that I could expect others to accept. or everyone who has encountered infinity in mathematics, the answer is not to try to work out what happens at infinity but just to restrict the investigation to what happens when we approach infinity.
+However, that is not the sort of answer that I could expect others to accept for anyone who has encountered infinity in mathematics: the answer is not to try to work out what happens at infinity but just to restrict the investigation to what happens when we approach infinity.